mworwa/soldatfinder/readme.md

 https://t.me/SoldatFinderBot

-A Telegram bot designed to help families and loved ones find information about missing Ukrainian soldiers by monitoring multiple channels for updates.
+A Telegram bot designed to help families and loved ones find information about missing Ukrainian soldiers by monitoring multiple Telegram channels for updates.

 ## Table of Contents